erni12345/go-bf-compiler/README.md

 4. Now, you can use the generated executable to compile Brainfuck programs.
 Run the following command:
 ```
-./brainfuck-compiler <name-of-file.bf>
+./brainfuck-compiler <name-of-file.bf> <mode>
 ```
+Current modes : `interpret`

-Replace `<name-of-file.bf>` with the filename of your Brainfuck program.
-This will compile the Brainfuck program into executable code.
+Replace `<name-of-file.bf>` with the filename of your Brainfuck program, and mode with the mode. **Soon** this will compile the Brainfuck program into executable code.
+For now just runs.

 That's it!
 You've successfully compiled a Brainfuck program using this compiler.